Updated: July 23, 2024 7 mins read Published: October 11, 2018

 Just like AdaBoost, TextonBoost combines weak learners to produce strong learners.
 It boosts image recognition based on the labelling of textons.
 Textons are clusters of visual data that have the same characteristics and respond to filters in the same way.

 In a self-driving car project using machine learning, the TextonBoost algorithm brings together information from three sources: appearance, shape, and context.
-This application of machine learning in autonomous vehicles is brilliant because individually these sources may not lead to accurate results.
+This application of deep learning in autonomous vehicles is brilliant because individually these sources may not lead to accurate results.
 To put it simply, sometimes an object’s appearance alone isn’t enough to label it correctly.

 TextonBoost combines several classifiers to produce the most accurate object recognition.
 It looks at the image as a whole and captures its characteristics in relation to each other.
 Take a look at the images below, for example.